njuguoyang/magnetic_modeling_codes/code/vector_magnetic_field_analysis/readme.txt

 (7) Write vtk for visulization with Paraview using procedures in "./vector_magnetic_field_analysis_example/07_write_vtk".

-(8) Extrapolate the potential and nonlinear force-free field using codes in a separate zip file "MPI-AMRVAC_1.0.zip" or "MPI-AMRVAC_2.0.zip", which are version 1.0 and 2.0 of MPI-AMRVAC, respectively.
-Some examples of the user files have been provided in the zip files initiated with "example".
+(8) Extrapolate the potential and nonlinear force-free field using [MPI-AMRVAC](https://github.com/amrvac/amrvac).
+Some examples of the user files have been provided in "../../example".

 (9) Compute magnetic null points with procedures in "./null_point".